NickTrinh/workplace-tracking/data/README.roboflow.txt

 * Resize to 1280x1280 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* 50% probability of horizontal flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
 * Randomly crop between 0 and 20 percent of the image
 * Random rotation of between -15 and +15 degrees
 * Random shear of between -10° to +10° horizontally and -10° to +10° vertically